Ice bath: History

 Marathon runner Paula Radcliffe won the 10,000m event at the 2002 European championships and attributed her victory to the use of ice baths.
 She reportedly said "It's absolute agony, and I dread it, but it allows my body to recover so much more quickly."
 She reported taking ice baths before racing and preferred her pre-race bath temperature to be "very cold."
 After the Radcliffe comment, the technique has grown in popularity.
 It is gaining in popularity among athletes, such that some athletes "swear by it" but other accounts suggest it may be a fad.

 It has been used by athletes such as A. J. Soares and Olympic swimmer Michael Phelps as well as other celebrity endorsers and is getting to become "common practice" among athletes from different sports, including American football, association football (soccer), long distance running, rugby, tennis, volleyball, and other sports.
 There was a report that sports equipment manufacturers are considering different designs for ice baths.
-In the summer of 2014, as a fundraising method, the nonprofit ALS Association, which raises money for research and public awareness of amyotrophic lateral sclerosis or ALS, also known as Lou Gehrig's disease, began the Ice Bucket Challenge which involved donors filming themselves and challenging other donors to participate and then being doused with a bucket of ice cold water; as a fundraising effort, it raised $16 million over a 22-day period.
+In the summer of 2014, as a fundraising method, the nonprofit ALS Association, which raises money for research and public awareness of amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease, began the Ice Bucket Challenge which involved donors filming themselves and challenging other donors to participate and then being doused with a bucket of ice cold water; as a fundraising effort, it raised $16 million over a 22-day period.

 There are indications that ice baths may be gaining popularity with groups outside sports, such as dance.
 The Pittsburgh Post-Gazette reported that some Radio City Rockettes, a precision dance company performing in New York City, use ice baths after a long day of performing as a way to "unwind" and cope with "aches and pains."
 One report suggested that entertainer Madonna used ice baths after her performances.
 And there are indications that use of ice baths is spreading to amateur sports, such as high school football.

 Explorer and athlete Fiann Paul is known for using ice baths as part of his training routine.